-Most of the parcels go to the little Chapels in the South and the West, but their contents come from every state in the Union.
 We have received marvelous laces woven under Italian skies; handiwork from the Canal Zone; drawn work from the West Indies.
-Our first box was forwarded to China by the Society to which we sent it as they knew the desperate need there.
+Our first box was forwarded to China, as we knew the desperate need there.

 Each box contains a card reading: